build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 - **AWS Services:**
   Newer AWS services and features are gradually deployed to all Regions.
 Some AWS regions are usually the first to offer newer services, features and software releases.
 If it is important for you to always be upgrading or experimenting with new launches, then select these regions.
 You can find detailed [list of AWS Services Available by Region](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq)

 You can **alternatively enable or disable regions** in your account.
 This is helpful to lock down regions you do not regularly use.
-You can find considerations of this activity and follow steps mentioned in the [AWS Documentation](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-regions.html#manage-acct-regions-considerations?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+You can find considerations of this activity and follow the steps mentioned in the [AWS Documentation](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-regions.html#manage-acct-regions-considerations?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 ## 3. Free Tier and Budget alerts